Mark's top fire safety tip 2021

 Personal items in communal areas

 We want residents to be proud of their homes and for communal areas to be attractive environments.
-Some personal items (pictures, small live plants, door mats) are allowed in communal areas, but we will ask you to remove items which are considered a hazard.
+Some personal items (pictures, door mats) are allowed in communal areas, but we will ask you to remove any other items in the corridors.

 Are mobility scooters allowed to be in the communal areas?